sheraadams/UI-UX/README.md

 •	Is the content alternative text correctly translated into Nigerian?

+•	Is the content alternative text correctly translated into English?

 ## Methodology:

 We used a moderated study design, survey selection, and post-use interview format.
 No responses were recorded, but answers were instead documented during the interview.